ChristopherStrom/PTO-Tracker/README.md

 - **Bucket Changes**: Track changes in the available hours for each category.
 - **User Roles**: Differentiate between admin and regular user functionalities.
 - **Reporting**: View detailed reports of time off and bucket changes.
+- **PDF Export**: Generate PDF reports of time off history and current PTO and bucket totals.

 ## Installation